carlwo/chat-stats/README.md

     pip install Flask
     pip install chat-downloader

+Alternatively, you can build a docker container for the app with the following command:

+    docker-compose build

 ## Usage

 Execute the script chatstats.py to start a server on port 5000:

     python chatstats.py

+Or start the docker container:

+    docker-compose up -d

 Then open up our favorite browser and navigate to [http://localhost:5000](http://localhost:5000).